microsoft/dstoolkit-web/HowToCreateAcceleratorPage.md

 ![New Page](images/howtocreateacceleratorpage/newpage.png)

-Now add and commit the file to git.
+Now add and commit the file to git using the commands:

 ```
 git add .